frdel/agent-zero/docs/architecture.md

 1. Create a new file named `agent.system.tool.$TOOL_NAME.md` inside your `prompts/$SUBDIR` directory.
 This file will contain the prompt for your custom tool.
 2. Open `agent.system.tools.md` and add a reference to your new tool prompt.
 3. If your tool requires specific code or external API calls, create a Python file for it in the `python/tools` directory, implementing the `Tool` base class.

+## Adding Extensions
+To create a new extension, follow these steps:
+1. Create a new Python file in the appropriate subfolder within the `python/extensions` directory.
+2. Implement the desired functionality within the file, following the existing structure and naming conventions, that implies following the alphabetical order of execution of the extensions in the subfolder.
+3. Your desired extension's name has to start with a number to ensure it is executed before or after an already existing extension based on your needs.
+4. Ensure that the extension is compatible with the main system and does not introduce any conflicts or errors.

 ## Adding Instruments
 Instruments allow you to add predefined actions or workflows to Agent Zero without adding to the token count of the system prompt.